Legend of Nazaré: Further history

-In 1377, because of the increased number of pilgrims, king Fernando had a church built near the chapel and transferred the statue there.
+In 1377 because of the increased number of pilgrims, Fernando I of Portugal had a church built near the chapel and transferred the statue there.
 At the end of the sixteenth century, this church experienced the first of a series of reconstructions and enlargements.
-The existing building is now the result of several interventions from the sixteenth to the nineteenth centuries that give it a very unusual character.
-This church or sanctuary is named Santuário de Nossa Senhora da Nazaré (Sanctuary of Our Lady of Nazaré).
-The holy image is now on display in the main chapel in a small niche above the altar that can be accessed by a staircase leading from the sacristy.
-Since 711, the statue has remained in the village named after it: Sítio da Nazaré (Place of the Nazaré).
-In this village, nowadays, a quarter of the town of Nazaré, one can still visit the three sanctuaries mentioned above: the underground hermitage, the small chapel above it, and the church where one can visit Our Lady of Nazaré.
+The existing building is the result of several interventions from the sixteenth to the nineteenth centuries.
+It is named Santuário de Nossa Senhora da Nazaré (Sanctuary of Our Lady of Nazaré).